 Tammy's first card this week followed both a sketch and a colour challenge - and such a gorgeous result, aptly called 'Welcome Spring'.
 Do take a look and see how well everything goes together on this lovely card.
 Tammy's next visit was on Friday with another terrific colour combination here, do check out the cutest of fawn images too.
 A bit like Bambi maybe?
 The lemon and fawn colours work so well together too!

 Hazel called by to play a few times this week - her first card is here and it's just the things to make you start thinking about lazy Summer days!
 Fabulous sentiment too - 'A perfect Summer day is when the sun is shining, the breeze is blowing, and the lawn mower is broken' Love it!
 Next Hazel brought this really chirpy (no pun intended) Easter card to show - great isn't it?!
-Then Hazel showed us an altered notebook which set me off giggling again.
-I wonder if Mrs A saw any of these images whilst swimming round in the duck pond looking for the errant pogo stick :) Love all the pond elements Hazel!
+Then Hazel showed us an altered notebook.
+Love all the pond elements Hazel!
 Hazel's next offering was a card which is perfect for anyone who has a gardening friend - it's here and I really love it!
 And take a peek here at Hazels Saturday afternoon card - it's for her next Christmas Challenge which is 'Glam it up with glitter' - you'll see the link at the top of her blog.
 Plenty of lovely glitter on your card Hazel - and what a great idea using left over pieces of Christmas crackers too.
 Hazel's next offering was another altered notebook (I'm gonna have to have a go at these!) - just take a peek at the cheeky, happy lion here - great Hazel!